elsa-workflows/elsa-documentation/src/pages/index.md

 - Configuration for the workflow (variables)
 - Main activity (the root node of the graph to start executing)

-In the previous example, we seemed to execute an activity (`WriteLine`) directly, but under the hood, a new `Workflow` object was created.
+In the previous code snippet, we executed an activity (`WriteLine`) directly, but under the hood, a new `Workflow` object was created.
 Creating a workflow manually looks like this:

 ```clike
 var workflow = new Workflow(new WriteLine("Hello World!"));
 ```

-You may be wondering: how does one create a workflow with more than just one step?
+Up to this point, we executed only one activity.
+Real-world workflows, however, typically contain many more activities that are connected in a certain way.

-Simple! just use a _composite_ activity such as `Sequence`, `Flowchart` or even a custom one.
+In Elsa, we use _composite activities_ such as `Sequence` and `Flowchart` to model different kinds of graphs.

 {% callout title="Composite Activities" %}
 A composite activity is an activity that itself contains one ore more activities that it will execute as part of its operation.